isomorphicdude/tmpd/README.md

 ![result-git0](./readme_FFHQ_0.05.gif)

 This repo contains the official implementation for the paper [Tweedie Moment Projected Diffusions for Inverse Problems](https://arxiv.org/pdf/2310.06721.pdf).
+An example of noisy super-resolution on FFHQ is below.
+The animation is of the expected value of the image over the diffusion for our algorithm.

 ![cover-img1](./readme_FFHQ_0.05.png)